The Advocate

 September 30th, 2022

-As National Preparedness Month ends, we are encouraging New Yorkers to take steps now to prepare for emergencies.
+During National Preparedness Month and beyond, we encourage New Yorkers to take steps now to prepare for emergencies.
 By being aware of specific risks and making a plan for each scenario, especially in an era of increased climate disasters, you can help keep yourself and your family safe.

 Create an Emergency Checklist